noehparrales/cse15l-lab-reports/Lab3.md

 here are the outputs it provided me with

-I asked it to show me an example of using the command find when searching for a file name
+I asked it to show me an example of using the command find when searching for a file name.
+ChatGPT's explained that "-name "filename.txt"" looks in a specified file and name that im looking for.
+As well provided a format of how I can use the command, "find /path/to/search -name "filename.txt"" .
+In doing so, I used the example format to find the specific text file of my choice.

 ```
 find /path/to/search -type f -name "filename.txt"
+find /path/to/search -name "filename.txt"

 ```

 here I asked to show me what maxdepth 1 and 2 do and to show me exmaples of its use